oracle-livelabs/database/db-19c-fundamentals/automatic-indexing/automatic-indexing.md

 ## Task 5: Generate the Automatic Indexing Report

 1. If the auto indexing task has _just_ completed dealing with your workload, you can view the most recent report.
-To generate the report run the following.
+To generate the report, run the following.

     ````
     <copy>